luau-lang/luau/docs/_posts/2021-04-30-luau-recap-april-2021.md

 ## Editor features

-Luau implementation now provides an API for type-aware autocomplete suggestions.
+Luau implementation now provides an internal API for type-aware autocomplete suggestions.

 Roblox Studio will be the first user of this API and we plan for a new beta feature to come soon in addition to existing Luau-powered beta features like Go To Declaration, Type Hovers and Script Function Filter (you should check those out!)